LambdaTest/Testim-HyperExecute-Sample/README.md

   - node_modules
 ```

 Steps (or commands) that must run before the test execution are listed in the _pre_ run step.
-In the example, the Maven packages are downloaded in the _m2_cache_dir_.
-To prevent test execution at the _pre_ stage, the _maven.test.skip_ parameter is set to _true_ so that only packages are downloaded and no test execution is performed.
+In the example, the Node packages are downloaded in the _node_modules_.

 ```yaml
 pre: